 The amount of depreciation of an asset affects the reported profits of a company (through the income statement).
 Therefore, the accelerated methods of depreciation skew the profits of the company and reveal lower profit in the earlier years of the asset’s acquisition.
 As the asset comes closer to the end of its useful life, it faces less annual depreciation, with the net effect of the company realizing a higher reported profit in those later years.

 For example, consider a company that generates yearly revenues of $100,000.
 For simplicity, assume that the only operating expense of the company is depreciation expense (no rent expense, wage expense, etc.).
 Notice the difference in operating income under an accelerated method of depreciation compared to a straight-line depreciation method:

 As illustrated in the table above, an accelerated depreciation method results in lower reported profit in earlier years but higher profit in later years as compared to a traditional straight-line depreciation method.

 Companies often use rapid depreciation methods to reduce taxes in the early years of an asset’s life.
 It’s important to note that total tax deductions over the life of an asset will be the same no matter what method is used.
 The only benefit of an accelerated method is the timing of the deductions.

 Rapid methods offer more tax savings in the early years and fewer savings in later years.
 Since managers of businesses take the Time Value of Money into consideration, it’s better to have the savings early rather than later.
 It helps to improve the Net Present Value of the business.

-Thank you for reading this article on accelerated depreciation methods and reasons why accountants and managers use them.
-CFI is the official provider of the Financial Modeling and Valuation Analyst (FMVA)® certification program, designed to help anyone become a world-class financial analyst.
+Thank you for reading this article on Accelerated Depreciation methods and the reasons why accountants and managers use them.
 To keep advancing your career, the additional CFI resources below may be useful: